-3.2 Inflation and Interest Rate Hedging
+3.2 Inflation and Interest Rate and Credit Hedging

 The target hedge for inflation and interest rates is 100% of the assets.
+The target hedge for credit exposure is 20% of assets.

 3.3 Rebalancing Policy

 The asset allocation may vary over time as the Hedging Component aims to take into account the movement in the underlying value of the Plan's liabilities and the Growth Component weighting is affected by market prices of a broad range of asset classes.
 The Manager will regularly review the asset allocation and will rebalance the portfolio if the allocation is no longer consistent with the investment objective.